 Turn feedback into improvements whenever possible – Look for patterns among departing employees, even if it’s difficult and uncomfortable, and address those issues head-on.

 Our favorite questions to ask in an exit interview

 The internet is full of examples of exit interview questions!
 We’ve included our favorites below, but we encourage you to do your own research and thinking about what makes sense for your employees.
-A quick google search found this example from a Florida district, this one from a California district, this one from Massachusetts, and so many more.
-Take what you like from our examples below and others on the web and create a list of questions that is especially suited for your department.
+A quick google search found this example from a Florida district, this one from a California district, this one from Massachusetts, and even this old blog post from our own Sharon Soliday.
+Take what you like from our examples below and others on the web, and create a list of questions that are especially suited for your department.